Dung-Han-Lee/RIUNET-Row-Detection-with-LIDAR-range-image/README.md

 ## Limitations
 The network was mostly trained data facing forward, with vehicle standing in the center.
-The behavior when the vehicle has different orientation is unclear.
-It is observed,
+Thanks to the property of spherical coordination, a rotated pointcloud is simply equiva- lent to tranlated image which should pose no difference to convolutional netwroks.
+It
-though, at entrance and exit of a row, the model does deterioate in terms
+is observed, though, at entrance and exit of a row, the model does deterioate in terms
 of performance.
 Such limitation may be able to be overcomed with more training data.
   <img src="./assets/sample_output.png" width="600" height="200">